Journalism (MS) Summer 2024

 What financial support is available?

 Departmental merit scholarships and fellowships are competitively awarded.
-All completed applications are considered for admission and departmental awards.
+Applications completed by the January 10 deadline are considered for admission and departmental awards.

 All US citizens and permanent residents are urged to submit a FAFSA after the admission application deadline.